Pyrxx/co10_Escape/readme.md

 ## Player Units
 Only Medics and Engineers are playable, since these are the only classes that benefit from some special abilities (Heal and Repair).

-## World Configs
-* Decreased amount of communication centers.
-On a small map like Ruha (8x8km) only 2 of them can be found.
-* Increased amount of crash sites.

 ## Gear Config (UnitClasses.sqf)
 * prison backpack contains a shotgun from Contact DLC, removed some handguns, increased probability of SMGs
 * altered contents of boxes found at weapon depots and crashsites